Ultimate Guide to Agile Methodology – PART 3

 Alternative Agile Software Development Tools to Jira: Plutora

-One of our favorite agile software development tools to recommend clients at Tara AI, is InVision.
+One of our favorite agile tools to recommend clients at Tara AI, is InVision.

 InVision is one of those platforms which can play multiple roles in your stack of agile software development tools.